twilio/authy-openvpn/README.md

 ### Creating the /etc/authy.conf

-Before start you will need to add to yours client configuration (`client.conf`)
+Before start you will need to add to yours client configuration (`client.conf`) the following line

 	auth-user-pass

-The `authy.conf` file is needed to match the openvpn users with the Authy ID.
+The `/etc/authy.conf` file is needed to match the openvpn users with the Authy ID.

 For example if you aren't using user/pass, you can start using your companies email as username and the authy token as password.

-Giving this case the `authy.conf` will look like:
+Giving this case the `/etc/authy.conf` will look like:

-	user1@mycompany.com 1234
+	user1@mycompany.com AUTHY_ID1
-	user2@mycompany.com 1235
+	user2@mycompany.com AUTHY_ID2
 	.
 	.
 	.
-	usern@mycompany.com 9999
+	usern@mycompany.com AUTHY_IDN

-If you are also using the common name to identify your clients certificates to assign network groups, we can also check that the username match with it.
-And the `authy.conf` will look like:
+If you are also using the common name to identify your clients certificates to assign network groups or any other configuration that checks the common name, we can also check that the username match with it.
+And the `/etc/authy.conf` will look like:

-	user1@mycompany.com CN1 1234
+	user1@mycompany.com CN1 AUTHY_ID1
-	user2@mycompany.com CN2 1235
+	user2@mycompany.com CN2 AUTHY_ID2
 	.
 	.
 	.
-	usern@mycompany.com CNn 9999
+	usern@mycompany.com CNn AUTHY_IDN